 Define individual passwords for the access levels Engineer and Expert.
 These passwords replace the default passwords set by the manufacturer.
-The password is easy consisting (i.e. a distinction is made between upper case and lower case letters)

 The password is case-sensitive (i.e. a distinction is made between upper-case and lower-case letters).

 Reset password